Gesine93/landing-page/README.md

 # landing-page
-The coding of this landing page template is one of the projects of The Odin Project.
+This code is a great template for a landing page.
+Creating it was one of the project tasks of The Odin Project.